yannistrf/MyShell/README.txt

 This is happening through the waitpid call with the WNOHANG flag which doesn't block the execution of the program.
 In that way, there are no zombie processes left.
+Note that for an expression to run on the background it needs to end with a '&' and to be space seperated with the previous word.

 ## Wild characters (wildchar.c)
 When there are arguments with wild characters in them, we need to check for any